null-channel/classes/kubernetes/intro/part-2/lesson-11.md

 As you can see here, unlike nodeport and clusterIP the LB services get a "external ip" address that we can use to access our application!
 This is really cool and super useful in a lot of ways.
 Lets check this out on a few different clouds!

+## In the Video

+In the video for this lession, I show off the following cloud providers and a little of what their LB implementations look like and how to interact with them!
 ```
 Show:
 AWS LB